openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 ![Change directories](../../Images/Edison/cd_jubilinux.png)

 * Enter `./flashall.sh`
-* You’ll get a prompt that asks you to "plug and reboot" the Edison.
+* You’ll get a prompt that asks you to "plug and reboot" the Edison board.
 You’re done with this screen for now.
 Just leave it alone (**don’t close window**) and go to next step.

 ![Reboot](../../Images/Edison/reboot.png)